 Non-electronic over-ear hearing protection is prohibited due to the loss of situational awareness.
 For safety you must be able to hear other players or staff issue commands.

 Any uniform style or cut is allowed but two piece (blouse and pants) uniforms are strongly suggested over one-piece (flight suit, jumpsuit) type uniforms.

 A sturdy, military or military issue like webbing belt is recommended.
 It may be in any subdued color, including black.

 We suggest you do not wear a leather belt, or a floppy boy-scout like belt as it will not hold up well, and you will be pulling your pants up constntly.
 Look for terms like "Riggers belt" and go ahead and spend the money on one.
 They are worth it.
 You will use this to hold up your pants, but it must be secure enough to stay up all the time, and you may well be wearing things on it, so it must be able to stand up to the load.

 Suspenders should be worn under the uniform blouse, so they are not visible when in uniform.
 Belts are still recommended even if suspenders are used, as they give the pants shape so the suspenders can work better.

 Undershirts may be any subdued color, including black and sand, but may not be white or bright colors.

-This is an undershirt, not a t-shirt so should be plain, with as little marking on it as possible.
-Camouflage patterns are not permitted, only solid colors.
-Absolutely no logos can be visible when worn with the blouse.
-Your UnderArmor turtleneck may be out if it has a big logo on the neck, for example.
+No logos should be visible when worn with the blouse buttoned or zipped up.
+Your UnderArmor turtleneck may be out if it has a big white logo on the neck, for example.